armory-io/cdaas-examples/hello-armory/README.md

 Open `potato-facts` at [http://localhost:9001/ui](http://localhost:9001/ui).
 The graph plots the ratio of potato facts served by a given Kubernetes `ReplicaSet`.
 This ratio will change as your deployment progresses.

-Start your second deployment by run the following command from this directory:
+Start your second deployment by running the following command from this directory:

 ```shell
 armory deploy start -f ./second-deployment.yaml -a <my-agent-identifier>